deankoch/UYRW_data/README.md

 watershed model with a very long development history dating back to the early 90s.
 Read more about it [here](https://swat.tamu.edu/media/90102/azdezasp.pdf).
-These days SWAT has a [large and active community of users](https://swat.tamu.edu/support/) running one of the two public-domain Fortran-based implementationsmaintained by the USDA and Texas A&M:
+These days SWAT has a [large and active community of users](https://swat.tamu.edu/support/) running one of the two public-domain Fortran-based implementations maintained by the USDA and Texas A&M:

 * [SWAT2012](https://swat.tamu.edu/software/swat-executables/) is the legacy version.
 Advantages include: a larger community, a very long development and testing history, more